You only need to complete this step once for each machine you intend to send emails from.

 git config --global --editto open your global configuration file in your default editor.

-application-specific password for git from the app passwords page on your Google account.
-To store this
+for git from the app passwords page.
+To store this password with git,

 Also, if you haven't yet, run these commands - again, making the appropriate changes:

 git config --global user.email "firstname.lastname@example.org" git config --global user.name "Your Name"Next